PunkUnicorn/The-Return-of-Tom-Thumb/Character - Others/Croconosaurus - origin.md

 4)

-  Those days where long and relaxed and breezy,
+  Those days where long , relaxed and breezy,

  	but some got bored & stood un-easy.

  	They spoke of finding something new,

  	then darkness came & twisted their view…

         Oh woe to us for these